thisisharrison/slack-clone/README.md

-# Project 2
+# Project 2 - Slack Clone

-Web Programming with Python and JavaScript
+CS50 Web Programming with Python and JavaScript

 Display Name: Using Bootstrap modal, user comes into the site and register if local storage does not have their username.